The Apple ecosystem is renowned for its reliability and elegant design .

 - Very slow Mac, extremely long disk access times

-- Gray screen, crash on startup, stuck on loading screen
+- Grey screen, crash on startup, stuck on the loading screen

-- Mechanical noises (on models equipped with HDD)
+- Mechanical noises (on models equipped with HDDs)

 Tests and diagnostics

-- Launch Disk Utility to check/repair the disk (recovery mode or with an external disk).
+- Launch Disk Utility to check/repair the disk (recovery mode or with an external drive).

-- In Apple Diagnostics, you may see a storage-related error code.
+- In Apple Diagnostics, a storage-related error code may appear.

-diskutil verifyVolume /in Terminal (recovery mode). - Use third-party tools like EtreCheck to detect signs of corruption or failing SSDs.
+diskutil verifyVolume /in Terminal (recovery mode). - Use third-party tools like EtreCheck to detect signs of corruption or a failing SSD.

 What to do next

-- If the disk repair tool finds moderate errors, fix them and back up immediately.
+- If the disk repair tool finds moderate errors, correct them and back up immediately.

-- If the drive is physically damaged or the SSD has dead blocks, replace it.
+- If the disk is physically damaged or the SSD has dead blocks, replace it.

 - Restore your system after replacing the disk, and check for backups.

-3. Problem with defective RAM or memory sticks
+3. Problem with RAM or faulty memory modules

 Typical symptoms